Monte Porreiro (Pontevedra)

 Monte Porreiro is a residential area in the city of Pontevedra (Spain).
 It is the seat of the National University of Distance Education in the province of Pontevedra.
 The neighbourhood has a health centre, a school and a high school and a parish church since the end of the 20th century, its patron saint being the Good Shepherd.
-There are also green areas, the most important being the Mirador Park.
+There are also green areas, the most important being the Belvedere Park.

 Location

 Monte Porreiro is a district located in the north-east of the city.
 It is bordered to the north and west by the Lérez River, to the east by the Mourente district and to the south by the A Seca district.

 Etymology

 The name Monte Porreiro has its origin in the steepness of the terrain of the area.
 Porreiro comes from porro-porrera meaning abundant slopes and the name of the neighbourhood Monte Porreiro refers to a "mountain with steep slopes".